-Of course, the document said, “many young Catholics accept these teachings and find in them a source of joy.
+Of course, the document said, one cannot ignore the fact that “many young Catholics accept these teachings and find in them a source of joy.
 They desire the church to not only hold fast to them amid unpopularity but to also proclaim them with greater depth of teaching.”

 The role of women in society and in the church was another lively topic of discussion at the meeting, said Laphidil Twumasi, an immigrant from Ghana to Italy who helped present the document to the press March 24.

 For many young people today, the document said, the church’s treatment of women is an obstacle to their deciding to remain part of the Catholic community.